ArenKDesai/Aren-s-Notes/botany.md

-Monophyletic group: a branch or clade that includes one common ancestor
+Monophyletic group: a branch or clade that includes one common ancestor and all of its de